 Acc. no. I, 191 on paper as well as drawings by American artists.
 The Library has about 13,000 prints, including the largest and most representative collection of Rembrandt etchings in this country.
 The Library also owns about two hundred art objects.

 In 1910 Pierpont Morgan established the core of the Morgan's holdings when he purchased a collection of about fifteen hundred old master drawings from the English artist-collector Charles Fairfax Murray.
 Fairfax Murray's was the first great European drawings collection to find its way to this country, and its strengths—notably sixteenth- and eighteenth-century Italian drawings and Netherlandish drawings of the sixteenth and seventeenth centuries—remain unsurpassed in the United States.

 Following Pierpont Morgan's death in 1913 and the founding of the Morgan by his son in 1924, the Morgan did not begin to collect drawings actively until 1947.
 The most important factor in the growth of the collection since that time has been the acquisition of individual works and entire collections through gift and bequest.

-Notable among these was the gift of the collection of Mrs. J. P. Morgan, Jr., which was presented to the Library by her sons Henry S. and Junius S. Morgan.
+Notable among these was the gift of the collection of Mrs. J. P. Morgan, Jr., which was presented to the Morgan by her sons Henry S. and Junius S. Morgan.
 The gift included more than five hundred architectural and garden designs as well as a large series of drawings by Giovanni Battista Piranesi.
 In 1973 the noted cellist and connoisseur Janos Scholz announced his gift of some fifteen hundred Italian drawings, thereby enriching the Morgan's already extensive holdings of sheets by Italian draftsmen of the sixteenth to eighteenth centuries.

 Filippino Lippi, Kneeling Saint Mary